NSW Government Funding

 Step 2 – Submit Enrolment Form and Checklist

-You will need to ensure that you have the following ready to submit with the enrolment form and eligibility checklist of your
+You will need to ensure that you have the following ready to submit with the enrolment form and eligibility checklist:

 - Unique Student Identifier